-Our mission is to create designs for spaces that are beautiful, functional and environmentally responsible that bring your building dreams to reality.
+Our mission is to create architectural solutions for buildings and spaces that are beautiful, functional, and environmentally responsible within our community.

 good design + happy clients = good architecture.

 Our goal is to provide down to earth, context-driven, environmentally-friendly architectural services to serve our client’s needs.
 We aim to collaborate with all parties involved in a project – from the Owner, to the Engineering Consultants, to the Construction Manager, to the Code Enforcement Officials, to the Contractors and the end users.

 Programming is one of the most important parts of the design process.
 We do our homework to fully understand the clients’ needs before providing designs.
 Understanding the function of the renovations or new facility, we feel this careful analysis is of the utmost importance.
 Our goal is to provide a solution to our clients’ architectural needs – whether it be a simple code review or interpretation, a face-lift to an aging building, a renovation project, an addition, or a new facility or home.
 No project is too small (or too large) to be well-designed.

 Sam has been practicing architecture for over 20 years and is a graduate of Carnegie Mellon University in Pittsburgh.
 She obtained her initial architecture license in Pennsylvania in 2002, in New Jersey in 2019, and holds a National Council of Architecture Registration Boards (NCARB) certification.
 She also is a Leadership in Energy and Environmental Design (LEED) Accredited Professional.
 She incorporates her knowledge of sustainable architecture in her everyday practice.